JuliaLang/julia/doc/src/manual/profile.md

 `REPL` refers to the fact that we defined `myfunc` in the REPL, rather than putting it in a file;
 if we had used a file, this would show the file name.
-The `[1]` shows that the function `myfunc` was the first expression that got evaluated in the REPL.
+The `[1]` shows that the function `myfunc` was the first expression evaluated in this REPL session.
 Line 2 of `myfunc()` contains the call to `rand`, and there were 52 (out of 80) backtraces that occurred at this line.
 Below that, you can see a call to `dsfmt_fill_array_close_open!` inside `dSFMT.jl`.